ApiLogicServer/Docs/docs/Architecture-Internals.md

 While Sql/Server itself runs nicely under docker, there is considerable complexity in installing OCBC.
 As further described below, this led to a number of issues (ignoring time spent):

-* `pyodbc` not pip-installed by default (per dependence on odbc, which might not be installed and might not be needed)
+* `pyodbc` not pip-installed by default (installs fail unless odbc is installed, which is complex and might not be needed)

 * multiple docker images (arm, amd)